abelectronicsuk/ABElectronics_CPP_Libraries/ADCDACPi/README.md

 C++ Library to use with ADCDAC Pi Raspberry Pi expansion board from https://www.abelectronics.co.uk

-The example python files can be found in /ABElectronics_CPP_Libraries/ADCDACPi/demos.
+The example demo files can be found in /ABElectronics_CPP_Libraries/ADCDACPi/demos.

 ### Downloading and Installing the library